Skip to navigation Skip to content

 4

 LIC customers are not subject to an Income Maintenance Period (IMP).
-The treatment of lump sum leave and redundancy payments for LIC is different to the way such payments are treated for income support payments:
+The treatment of lump sum leave and redundancy payments for LIC is different to the way these payments are treated for ISP:

 • redundancy and lump sum leave payments (where employment will not be continuing with the same employer) are recorded on the Income Maintenance Period (IMP) screen

-• the LIC system transfers the details to the LIC Income Maintenance Lump Sum (LIM) screen that is a display screen only.
+• the LIC system transfers the details to the LIC Income Maintenance Lump Sum (LIM) screen.
+This a display only screen viewed in Customer First.
 This screen indicates the dates for which the lump sum amount is apportioned over 12 months.
-A customer's lump sum payments may preclude them from an income support payment, but they may still be eligible for a LIC because of the different application of income assessment.
-To view the LIM screen go to Customer First.
+A customer's lump sum payment may preclude them from an ISP, however they may still be eligible for a LIC because of the difference in income assessment.
 See the Resources page for an example of how to assess lump sum redundancy payments

-• if the customer has received a lump sum leave payment but will be returning to work with the same employer after the period of leave, this amount is coded as employment income on the EAPP screen.
+• if the customer has received a lump sum leave payment and will be returning to work with the same employer after the period of leave, this amount is keyed as employment income on the EAPP screen.
 See details about customers advising leave payments in Leave and termination payments paid by an employer

-• for customers who receive commissions or royalties see Income for an independent contractor and commission income.
-The Resources page has an example of royalty income
+• for commissions or royalties, see Income for an independent contractor and commission income and the Resources page for royalty income examples

 5